-The U.S. Department of Commerce announced the initiation of a new antidumping duty (AD) investigation to determine whether mattresses from the People’s Republic of China are being sold in the United States at less than fair value.
-The alleged dumping margins range from 258.74 to 1,731.75 percent.
+Today, the U.S. Department of Commerce announced the initiation of a new antidumping duty (AD) investigation to determine whether sodium sulfate anhydrous from Canada is being dumped in the United States.

-If Commerce makes an affirmative finding in this investigation, and if the U.S. International Trade Commission (ITC) determines that dumped U.S. imports of mattresses from China are causing injury to the U.S. industry, Commerce will impose duties on those imports in the amount of dumping found to exist.
+If Commerce makes an affirmative finding in this investigation, and if the U.S. International Trade Commission (ITC) determines that dumped U.S. imports of sodium sulfate anhydrous from Canada are causing injury to the U.S. industry, Commerce will impose duties on those imports in the amount of dumping found to exist.

-In 2017, imports of mattresses from China were valued at an estimated $436.5 million.
+In 2018, imports of sodium sulfate anhydrous from Canada were valued at an estimated $5.7 million.

 Click HERE for a fact sheet on this initiation.

-During Commerce’s investigation into whether mattresses from China are being dumped, the ITC will conduct its own investigation into whether the U.S. industry and its workforce are being harmed by such imports.
-The ITC will make its preliminary determination on or before November 2, 2018.
-If the ITC preliminarily determines that there is injury or threat of injury, then Commerce’s investigation will continue, with the preliminary determination scheduled for February 27, 2019, unless this deadline is extended.
+During Commerce’s investigation into whether sodium sulfate anhydrous from Canada is being dumped, the ITC will conduct its own investigation into whether the U.S. industry and its workforce are being harmed by such imports.
+The ITC will make its preliminary determination on or before May 13, 2019.
+If the ITC preliminarily determines that there is injury or threat of injury, then Commerce’s investigation will continue, with the preliminary determination scheduled for September 4, 2019, unless these deadlines are extended.

-If Commerce preliminarily determines that dumping is occurring, then it will instruct U.S. Customs and Border Protection to start collecting cash deposits from all U.S. companies importing mattresses from China.
+If Commerce preliminarily determines that dumping is occurring, then it will instruct U.S. Customs and Border Protection to start collecting cash deposits from all U.S. companies importing sodium sulfate anhydrous from Canada.